SonarSource/sonar-java/docs/CUSTOM_RULES_101.md

 * `pom_SQ_7_9_LTS.xml`: self-contained `pom` file, configured with dependencies matching SonarQube `7.9 LTS` requirements
 * `pom_SQ_8_8.xml`: self-contained `pom` file, configured with dependencies matching SonarQube `8.8`

-These 3 `pom`s correspond different use-cases, depending of which instance of SonarQube you will target with your custom-rules plugin.
-In this tutorial, **we will only use the file named `pom_SQ_8_8.xml`**, as it is completely independent from the build of the Java Analyzer, is self contained, and will target the latest release of SonarQube.
+These 3 `pom`s correspond different use-cases, depending on which instance of SonarQube you will target with your custom-rules plugin.
+In this tutorial, **we will only use the file named `pom_SQ_8_8.xml`**, as it is completely independent from the build of the Java Analyzer, is self-contained, and will target the latest release of SonarQube.

 Let's start by building the custom-plugin template by using the following command: